As Head of Office for Bristol, John is keen to continue our influence in shaping our home city.

 If it has to be an invention that actually exists, I would go for the wheel.
 Without wheels almost everything that is useful wouldn’t exist.

 Le Corbusier’s Notre Dame du Haut chapel at Ronchamp.
 I still have the slides and sketch books from my month spent travelling around Europe looking at buildings when I was a student.
 The day I spent drawing and photographing this building sticks vividly in my mind.
 This small, seemingly simple building, is still my favourite of all time.
 The simplicity of materials and the complexity of the geometry create something that is far greater than the sum of its parts.

 - Member of the Environment Sustainability and Governance Group at the British Council for Offices (BCO)

-- Member of the BCO South West Regional committee
+- Vice Chair of the BCO South West Regional committee

 - Five years as a judge for the BCO Awards, three years as Chairman

 - Member of Forum for the Built Environment (FBE) Great Western Branch committee

 - VOSA Bristol won a BCO Regional Award